Cohomology of Lie algebras of polynomial vector fields on the line over fields of characteristic $2$: Computing the spaces and

-In this section $k=0$ or $k=-1$.
-Since in both the cases $L_1\subset L_k$ is an ideal, to compute $H^*(L_k)$ one could use the corresponding Hochischid-Serre spectral sequence.
+In this section, $k=0$ or $k=-1$.
+Since the cohomology of $L_1$ are now known and in both the cases $L_1\subset L_k$ is an ideal, to compute $H^*(L_k)$ one could use the corresponding Hochischid-Serre spectral sequence.
 But we prefer a direct computation, which agrees with the computations from \S\ref{Coh1}.

 Let $A^q_{(n)}(k)$ be the vector subspace of $C^q_{(n)}(L_k)$ spanned by the cochains $c=e_{i_1}\wg e_{i_2}\wg\dots\wg e_{i_q}$ such that $e_0\wg c\neq 0$.
 Obviously,

 Then